sjelin/FluidJS/README.md

 Just as in `Fluid.extendViews()`, these functions are run with special, sandboxed, per-instance `this` objects.
-Unlike `Fluid.extendViews()` these `this` objects don't have any special funtions or prototypes.
+Unlike `Fluid.extendViews()` these `this` objects don't have any special functions or prototypes.
 They are just containers for some internal variables.

 Again, I am open to adding more hooks into the system.
 Just contact me!